christophergandrud/rep-res-book-v3-examples/README.md

-# Example Project

-## Reproducible Research with R and RStudio
+# Examples for Reproducible Research with R and RStudio (Third Edition)

 Christopher Gandrud